Student Access to Online Learning: Achieving Digital Equality

 The digital divide has many dimensions, but so do the efforts to bridge the digital gap.
 Where private schools can afford to supply their students with take-home technology, public schools struggle to equip theirs with the devices they need.
 And even when public schools manage to raise the funding, the issue of internet access at home still exists for students.
 In this guide, we look at the hurdles schools, students, and parents face when it comes to digital access, what’s being done (and what can continue to be done) to achieve digital equality, and what parents and teachers can do to help bridge the gap.

-Barriers to Online Learning
+The Greatest Obstacles: Barriers to Online Education

 The Facts